artyrambles/rmmv/README.md

 Here you can find all my released plugins.
 They have been tested with v1.6.2 of RPG Maker MV and may not work on older versions.

 ## TERMS
 My plugins are free to use for commercial and non-commercial projects, **as long as you give credit**.
-This "credit" has to include my name (Arty) and the names of the plugins you used.
+This "credit" has to be my name (Arty), and some sort of indication that it was my plugins that you used.
+It's not necessary to state which plugins it was.

+**Example of crediting me:** "Plugins - Yancry, VictorSinner, SomeOtherCreator, Arty, SumUniqueDude, ..."
+**Another example:** "Heal Over Time, Follower Vehicles, Post Battle Common Events plugins by Arty"

+You are not allowed to redistribute my plugins or upload modified versions of them without asking me for permission FIRST.

 ### Arty_HealOverTime.js
 *REQUIRES Yanfly's Buffs and States Core plugin!*